murphye/gloo-quickstarts/gloo-edge-openshift-3.11-quickstart/README.md

 }
 ```

+You will need to restart the Docker service after making this change.

 ### Unblock or Disable Firewall

 OpenShift may not startup correctly because of the default firewall rules.
 If there are startup issues, try disabling your firewall.